DailyRoundup

 Sync Internals

-This document covers the internal mechanics of bidirectional sync between Trello and Apple Reminders: which fields are synced, how creates and updates are processed, how the Priority custom field works, how conflicts are detected and resolved, and how echo-loops are prevented.
+This document covers the internal mechanics of bidirectional sync between Trello and Apple Reminders: which fields are synced, how creates and updates are processed, how the Priority custom field works, how conflicts are detected and resolved, how potential duplicates are detected and resolved, and how echo-loops are prevented.

 Synced Fields